lukaskierzek/online-sushi-shop/README.md

 ## Features
 - Retrieve items by category
 - Retrieve items by subcategory
+- Sign in and sign out
 - Edit specific items (admin feature)
 - List of all items (admin feature)